mcjojos/watermark-service/README.md

 don’t include any specific topics.
 A document (books, journals) has a title, author and a watermark property.
 An empty watermark property indicates that the document has not been watermarked yet.

 The watermark service is asynchronous.
-This is simulated by making the process of watermarking on purpose last longer that it should by forking and then sleeping for a random period between 1 and 10 seconds.
 For a given content document the service is returning a ticket, which can be used to poll the status of processing.
 If the watermarking is finished the document can be retrieved with the ticket.
 The watermark of a book or a journal is identified by setting the watermark property of the object.
 For a book the watermark includes the properties